NickvanDyke/visjs-html-nodes/README.md

 # visjs-html-nodes

-[vis.js](https://visjs.org/) provides built-in support for only certain visual node types.
+[vis.js](https://visjs.org/) supports a limited set of node visuals because they are drawn on a canvas.
 This package hacks in the ability to bind arbitrary HTML elements to nodes.
 Inspired by https://github.com/almende/vis/issues/3300#issuecomment-326572751